fluid-project/trivet/README.md

    to the [IETF language code](https://github.com/unicode-org/cldr-json/blob/master/cldr-json/cldr-core/availableLocales.json) of the desired default language.

-2. Add sections for the new language to [`src/_data/site.json`](src/_data/site.json) and [`src/_data/translations.json`](src/_data/translations.json), translating the content from the English source.
+2. Add a section for the new language to [`src/_data/site.json`](src/_data/site.json), translating the content from the English source.
 The key will always be the language code as used in `config.json`.
 3. Add folders in each collection for translated content.
 For example, you would add a folder called `fa-IR` to [`src/collections/pages`](src/collections/pages) and [`src/collections/posts`](src/collections/posts).
-4. Create a localized version of the posts archive page, following the example of [`src/posts.fr-CA.md`](src/posts.fr-CA.md).
+4. Create a localized version of the posts archive page, following the example of [`src/collections/pages/fr-CA/posts.md`](src/collections/pages/fr-CA/posts.md).
-   (Note: as per Eleventy's [default configuration](https://www.11ty.dev/docs/config/#default-template-engine-for-markdown-files), Markdown files are processed with the Liquid template language.
-If for some reason one decides to modify this to use Nunjucks or another template language, the permalink syntax in all post archive pages will need to be modified to use the chosen template language.)
-5. Create a localized version of the 404 page, following the example of [`src/404.fr-CA.md`](src/404.fr-CA.md).
+5. Create a localized version of the 404 page, following the example of [`src/collections/pages/fr-CA/404.fr.md`](src/collections/pages/fr-CA/404.fr.md).
-   (Note: as per Eleventy's [default configuration](https://www.11ty.dev/docs/config/#default-template-engine-for-markdown-files), Markdown files are processed with the Liquid template language.
-If for some reason one decides to modify this to use Nunjucks or another template language, the permalink syntax in all post archive pages will need to be modified to use the chosen template language.)
 6. To ensure that the 404 page is displayed in the appropriate language, verify that a redirect block has been added to the [netlify.toml](netlify.toml) file for each language following the examples.
 This feature is described in Netlify's [redirects documentation](https://docs.netlify.com/routing/redirects/redirect-options/#custom-404-page-handling).